Innertuber40/Tetroid/README.md

 1/7/19: Started Player.java and played around with terminal commands, nearly completed map, committed Room.java

 1/8/19: Set up basics for Room.java, set up a new branch, touched up on map, worked on movement and crouch, fixed compile on Windows

+1/9/19: Fixed issues with the README, Finished map/concept